dsiroky/dsml/README.md

 ## Main goals

 * Header only.
-* Runtime speed - don't pay for what you don't need.
+* Minimal resulting binary footprint - don't pay for what you don't need.
+* Speed.
 * Clear semantics.
 * Well tested.